kestra-io/docs/docs/developer-guide/triggers/schedule.md

 :::

 ::: tip
-Most of the time, schedule execution will depend on the `trigger.date` (looking at files for today, SQL query with where schedule date).
-This works well, but it prevents you to execute your flow manually (since these variables are only available during the schedule).
+Most of the time, schedule execution will depend on the `trigger.date` (looking at files for today, SQL query with the schedule date in the where clause, ...).
+This works well but prevents you from executing your flow manually (since these variables are only available during the schedule).

 You can use this expression to make your **manual execution work**: <code v-pre>{{ schedule.date ?? execution.startDate | date("yyyy-MM-dd") }}</code>.
-It will use the current date if there is no scheduled date making it possible to start the flow manually.
+It will use the current date if there is no schedule date making it possible to start the flow manually.
 :::